fminiati/apecode/README.md

     struct ThermalBroadening
     {
-        static constexpr Real sqrt_8_ln2_to_c_cgs = two * sqrt_two * sqrt_ln2 / c_light_cgs;
         static inline Real fwhm(const Real a_temp, const Real a_atomic_mass, const Real a_ph_energy)
         {
+            static constexpr Real sqrt_8_ln2_to_c_cgs = two * sqrt_two * sqrt_ln2 / c_light_cgs;
             return sqrt_8_ln2_to_c_cgs * std::sqrt(kB_cgs * a_temp / a_atomic_mass) * a_ph_energy;
         }
     };

-The PseudoContBrd is a boolean type template which specifies whether or not the broadening should also be applied to the pseudo continuum emission.
+The PseudoContBrd is a boolean template parameter which specifies whether or not the broadening specified for the emission lines should be applied to the pseudo continuum emission.
 Its default value is set to false as in Xspec (see below).

-Finally LineProfile is the following class template:

-    template <typename Shape, typename Broadening, bool PseudoContBrd=false> struct LineProfile {
-        static inline Real tail_integral(const Real a_x) { return Shape::tail_integral(a_x); }
+Finally, the function template has also a parameter pack, which gives the user the option to initialise the Profile object inside the function call.
+Basically, a non empty parameter pack is forwarded as input argument to the () operator of the Profile object, namely:

+        // set up profile
+        if constexpr (sizeof...(Args) > 0)
+        {
+            std::invoke(std::forward<Profile>(Profile()), std::forward<Args>(a_args)...);
+        }

+This can be useful to pass other parameters the Profile object shall depend upon.
+For example to set the turbulent velocity dispersion in case of a turbulent line broadening mechanism or combined turbulent and thermal mechanisms.

+    struct TurbulentBroadening
+    {
+        void operator()(Real a_turb_vel_disp_cgs)
+        {
+            m_turb_vel_disp_cgs= a_turb_vel_disp_cgs;
+        }

-        static inline Real fwhm(const Real a_t, const Real a_m, const Real a_e) { return Broadening::fwhm(a_t, a_m, a_e); }
+        static inline Real fwhm(const Real a_temp, const Real a_atomic_mass, const Real a_ph_energy)
+        {
+            static constexpr Real sqrt_8_ln2_to_c_cgs = two * sqrt_two * sqrt_ln2 / c_light_cgs;
+            return sqrt_8_ln2_to_c_cgs * m_turb_vel_disp_cgs * a_ph_energy;
+        }

+        static Real m_turb_vel_disp_cgs;
     };

+Obviously 1) in order for this to work the initialised member data of Profile object must be of static type, 2) the same initialisation can be performed outside the Aped's function call.

+One of the default line shapes enlisted in the LineShape enum tyoe is pseudovoigt.
-In the case of a Voigt profile we use a slightly more complex object because now there are two broadening mechanisms at work.
-So for a pseudo Voigt type of profile given by a linear combination of a Gaussian and Lorentzian shape with linear parameter eta, we can write:
+For this case we use a specialised template to accomodate for the fact that now two broadening mechanisms are at work.
+A pseudo Voigt type of profile is given by a linear combination of a Gaussian and Lorentzian shape with linear parameter eta, so we write:

     template <typename Voigt, typename G, typename L, template<typename...> typename Broadening, bool PseudoContBrd> struct LineProfile<Voigt, Broadening<G,L>, PseudoContBrd>